DaemonSpelledWrong/React-Deckbuilder-Frontend/README.md

 ## Upcoming Features
 ---
-- Styled user cards
+- Styled user deck 'cards'
-- Mobile compatability
+- Multiple resolution scaling
+- When a card is either hovered over or clicked on, the card will be magnified.
+Still weighing options.
+- Card page will display more than just one row of cards.
 - Cached data
 - New CSS?